OSU-CS290-Sp2017/final-project-pitchin/README.md

 Use git status to check on your branch and see what branch you are on

 Then to get onto the master you better make a pull request fool.

+To merge master into your branch: git merge master